-aluminium disk (QRH5)
+aluminium disk

-Instructions for assembly:
+Instructions for assembly: (QRH5)

-1. Put some light or medium Loctite on the 4/6 pins and tighten them completely

-- 2. Always use the aluminum disk

-- 3. Insert the propeller

-- 4. Insert the aluminum cylinder

-- 5. Insert the propeller disk

-- 6. Insert the central bolt and tighten it at about 1,5 Kg (15Nm), checking that the clip can be inserted

-- 7. Insert the safety clip
+- 1. Put some light or medium Loctite on the 6 pins and tighten them completely at 1,2 kg - 2.
+Always use the aluminum disk between the pulley and the prop - 3.
+Insert the propeller - 4.
+Insert the propeller disk - 5.
+Insert the central bolt and tighten it at about 1,5 Kg (15Nm), checking that the clip can be inserted - 6.
+Insert the safety clip